timescale/docs/timescaledb/how-to-guides/hyperfunctions/time-weighted-averages.md

 values too highly.
 A time weighted average weights each value by the duration over which it occurred based on the points around it, producing much more accurate results.

+For more information about time-weighted average API calls, see the [hyperfunction API documentation][hyperfunctions-api-timeweight].

+[hyperfunctions-api-timeweight]: /api/:currentVersion:/hyperfunctions/time-weighted-averages/